findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 }
 ```

-Go’s regexp implementation is known to be relatively slow, but if you think that
+Go’s regex implementation is known to be relatively slow, but if you think that
-regexp needs its compiler and processor, it’s not so surprising.
+regex needs its compiler and processor, it’s not so surprising.

 The hand-optimized version of the Decamel function is almost ten times faster.
 It sounds pretty much like it’s natural because we don’t need all the
-versatility of the entire regexp.
+versatility of the entire regex.
 We need to transform the inputted CamelCase
 string to a standard lowercase string.
-However, in this case, the input strings
+However the input strings aren’t without
-aren’t without some exceptions because they come from the Go compiler itself.
+some exceptions in our use case because they come from the Go compiler itself.
-And still, the input set is small enough that we quickly see the difference.
-And
+(The inputs are from Go's stack trace.)
+And still, the input set is small enough
-now, we can shrink the problem space to our specific needs.
+that we quickly see the difference.
+And now, **we can shrink the problem space
+to our specific needs.**

-The faster version of Decamel that’s still quite readable:
+The 1000%-faster version of Decamel that’s still quite readable:

 ```go
 func Decamel(s string) string {